charlesmerritt/charlesmerritt/README.md

 ## Current Projects
 ### LaundryBot
-Raspberry Pi Pico-powered dryer vibration detection with Discord notifications Built with Python and FastAPI, automated alerts via Discord
+Raspberry Pi Pico-powered dryer vibration detection to let you know when your laundry is dry!
+Built with Python and FastAPI, automated alerts via a Discord bot.

 ### Timber Supply Optimization Webification
 Converting a massive timber supply optimization model written in Python with the Pyomo linear programming library to a web-ready & mobile friendly webapp.